 Resource impact summary report

-The NICE guideline on intrapartum care published in September 2023 and updated and replaced the former guideline from 2014.
+The NICE guideline on intrapartum care published in September 2023 updated and replaced the former guideline CG190 published in 2014.
 The guideline update helps women to make an informed choice about where to have their baby and about their care in labour.
 It also aims to reduce variation in aspects of care.
-The guideline was partially revised in December 2024 in the area of uterotonics for postpartum haemorrhage.
+The guideline update was partially revised in December 2024 and June 2025 in the areas of uterotonics for postpartum haemorrhage and maternal hyponatraemia.

 Uterotonics for postpartum haemorrhage (December 2024 update)